-The Fresh Bucks incentive program provides up to a $10 fresh fruit and vegetable bonus match (for a minimum of $10 of EBT/SNAP benefits redeemed) at the market.
+The Fresh Bucks incentive program provides a fresh fruit and vegetable bonus match (for a minimum of $10 of EBT/SNAP benefits redeemed) at the market.

-How it works: When you swipe your EBT (SNAP) card at the farmers market information booth, you will be given a match of up to $10 in Fresh Bucks for the first $10 of EBT you redeem per market day.
+How it works: When you swipe your EBT (SNAP) card at the farmers market information booth, you will be given a match in Fresh Bucks for the EBT amount you redeem.

 WIC FMNP checks are specifically for purchasing fresh fruits and vegetables at Farmers Markets.
 You can use your WIC FMNP checks at the market to buy fresh fruits and vegetables (note that no cash change is given - you have to spend the entire amount of the check).
 Look for farm booths with the posted WIC signage (below).
 For more information about WIC FMNP, please call 1-800-841-1410 or click here.